 In accordance with its statutes, Hypoport SE is represented in court and out of court either by two Management Board members jointly or by one Management Board member in conjunction with one person with full commercial power of attorney (Prokurist).
-If the appointment of one Management Board member is terminated early for cause or if one Management Board member dies, leaving only one member of the Management Board, this remaining member is authorised to represent the Company on their own until another Management Board member is appointed.
-If two or more persons have been appointed to the Management Board, the Supervisory Board can authorise one or more Management Board members to represent the Company on their own.
+If the appointment of one Management Board member is terminated early for cause or if one Management Board member is authorised to represent the Company on their own until another Management Board, the Supervisory Board can authorise one or more Management Board members to represent the Company on their own the Board members to represent the Company on their own until another Management Board, the Supervisory Board can authorise one or more Management Board members to represent the Company on their own.
 The Supervisory Board can exempt members of the Management Board from the restrictions under section 181 of the German Civil Code (BGB) within the limits specified by section 112 of the German Stock Corporation Act (AktG).
 To date, the Supervisory Board has not given individual power of representation to any member of the Management Board.